Stay Dangerous

-Stay Dangerous is the third studio album by American rapper YG.
+Stay Dangerous (stylised in all caps) is the third studio album by American rapper YG.
 It was released on August 3, 2018, by 4Hunnid Records and Def Jam Recordings.
 The album features guest appearances from various rappers, including 2 Chainz, ASAP Rocky, Ty Dolla Sign, Quavo, Mozzy, Jay 305, Big Sean, YoungBoy Never Broke Again and Nicki Minaj.

 Stay Dangerous was supported by two singles: "Suu Whoop" and "Big Bank".
 The album received generally positive reviews from critics and debuted at number five on the US Billboard 200.

 Promotion

 On August 2, 2018, YG released a trailer for the album, inspired by Dos Equis's The Most Interesting Man in the World ad campaign.

 Singles

 The album's lead single, "Suu Whoop", was released for streaming and digital download on February 16, 2018.
 Its music video was released on March 13, 2018.

 The album's second single, "Big Bank" featuring 2 Chainz, Big Sean and Nicki Minaj, was released on May 25, 2018.
 Its music video was released a month later.
 It peaked at number 16 on the US Billboard Hot 100 and was certified four-times platinum by the Recording Industry Association of America (RIAA).